calmm-js/partial.lenses/README.md

 ##### <a name="L-inverse"></a> [≡](#contents) [`L.inverse(isomorphism)`](#L-inverse "L.inverse: PIso a b -> PIso b a")

 `L.inverse` returns the inverse of the given isomorphism.
-Note that this operation only works on isomorphisms.
+Note that this operation only makes sense on isomorphisms.

 For example: